Miso Happy is a 3D selfie app that rocks the uncanny valley

 Ori Systems brings the robotic furniture of the future to apartments today

 Move over duckface.
 Shove off rainbow spew.
-There’s a new selfie game in town and it wants to turn your 2D visage into uncannily accurate 3D — then splice that axiomatic piece of you into animated cartoon suits that rock out, strut their disco stuff, skateboard, look coy, relaxed or laugh manically.
+There’s a new selfie game in town and it wants to turn your 2D visage into uncannily accurate 3D — then splice that axiomatic piece of you into animated cartoon suits that rock out, strut their disco stuff, skateboard, look coy, relaxed or laugh maniacally.

 Think: realistic-looking stickers that twist and twirl.
 If that idea doesn’t immediately thunder with resonating intent through your mental social feeds this app is definitely not for you.
 It’s definitely not for me — but selfie is as selfie does.
 And those that selfie rarely stop.
 They just need new twists to keep upping their gaze-game.